 - Camper Mail Complete (addressed, mailed, etc.)

-These items are recommended for a 2-week session for our Discover, Journey, Explorer, and Equestrian Programs.
+These items are recommended for a 2-week session.
 Please label everything with camper’s first and last names.
 We suggest a suitcase, duffel bag, or plastic under-bed box rather than a trunk.
 Luggage is stored under beds, which measure 15” high and 40” deep for the cabins.

 - 2 long pants/jeans, labeled